Iluvitari/AZ104-Notes/Practice exam notes.md

 Tags can only be placed on Azure resources, resource groups and subscriptions.
 Policy can apply tags automatically. without remediation tasks then prior resources will not be affected by policy.
+If tags are no inherited then only tags from policy are applied

 Azure storage lifecycle management rules:
 Archived means data cannot be read unless it is rehydrated.
 Blob is offline.